 The contract is often signed at a very early stage, not necessarily by the lawyer in France, the Notaire, who may indeed have no knowledge of the transaction until after the contract is binding on the parties to it.
 It will contain a number of conditions that may or may not protect you suitably in relation to the purchase.

-That is why it is important to seek independent legal advice from specialist, fully bilingual solicitors, from the earliest possible moment.
+That is why it is important to seek independent legal advice from a specialist, fully bilingual solicitors, from the earliest possible moment.
 We will be able to guide you through the various stages of the transaction, clarifying what is normal or not, pointing out what steps will be best for you to take.
-We will consider the fiscal implications of the transaction, so that you are fully aware of these as well.
+We will consider the fiscal implications of the transaction so that you are fully aware of these as well.